jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/3_Curv_1D.typ

   caption: [magnitude of the averaged curvature for the normalized span position using method 1 accroding to @eq_53 for six lift coefficients $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5 ]$ and a constant pressure of  $51.03 "MPa"$.],
 ) <fig_46>

-Considering the arugemnts provided in this text, a undistributed area can be found. @fig_47 displays the curvature for the normalized span position for one portion of the undistributed area.
+Considering the arugemnts provided in this text, a undistributed area can be found. @fig_47 displays the averaged curvature for the normalized span position for one portion of the undistributed area.
 The other parameters remain the same as for @fig_46.
 It can be osberved that even the highest lift coeeficents value $C_L = 2.5$ does not show any curvate that is close the the critical curvature.
 While the critical curvater was set to $kappa_"crit" = 0.4$, the found curvatures are much smaller than $0.4 space upright("m")^(-1)$.
 Not only that they do not come close to $0.4 space upright("m")^(-1)$, but the curvature values are signitifcantly smaller than $0.1 space upright("m")^(-1)$.